Jump1ngtoad/garden-bird/README.md

 # Garden Bird 🦜

-A web application for tracking and identifying birds in your garden.
+A web application for helping your neighborhood fly through your garden.

 ## Description